 |La Granja chocolate restaurant|

 Close to La Pallaresa is the quaint and laid-back La Granja.
 In a typically Spanish old building, with a beautiful glass front and a cosy interior, this is an aesthetically more attractive option.
-It does not have the same hustle bustle as La Pallaresa, with few customers on my afternoon visit.
-This makes for a different, but not less enjoyable experience.
-With a pile of papers to read and jazz playing in the background La Granja is a great place to enjoy some quiet time.
+It does not have the same hustle-bustle as La Pallaresa, with few customers on my afternoon visit.
+This makes for a different, but no less enjoyable experience.
+With a pile of papers to read and jazz playing in the background, La Granja is a place to enjoy some quiet time.
 There are marble tables, dark wooden chairs and tiled walls.

 |Chocolate and Churros from the Xurreria|

 The hot chocolate at La Granja is definitely for grown ups.
 It is served in a smaller cup and is almost black in colour.
-The chocolate flavour is very good but would be an acquired taste for those who like darker chocolate.
-If you are unsure as to whether it will be too dark or rich it may be advised to order one to share, as getting to the bottom of the cup is quite a mission, albeit a very enjoyable one!
+The chocolate flavour is good but would be an acquired taste for those who like darker chocolate.
+If you are unsure as to whether it will be too dark or rich it may be advised to order one to share, as getting to the bottom of the cup is quite a mission, albeit an enjoyable one.